Catherina Becker

-Catherina Gwynne Becker (née Krüger) is W3 professor for Neural Development and Regeneration Alexander von Humboldt Professor at TU Dresden, and was formerly Professor of Neural Development and Regeneration at the University of Edinburgh.
+Catherina Gwynne Becker (née Krüger) (born 1964) is W3 professor for Neural Development and Regeneration Alexander von Humboldt Professor at TU Dresden, and was formerly Professor of Neural Development and Regeneration at the University of Edinburgh.

 Early life and education

 Catherina Becker was born in Marburg, Germany in 1964.
 She was educated at the Kippenberg Gymnasium in Bremen, before going on to study at the University of Bremen where she obtained an MSci of Biology and her PhD (Dr. rer. nat.) in 1993, investigating visual system development and regeneration in frogs and salamanders under the supervision of Gerhard Roth.
-She then trained as post-doctoral fellow at the Swiss Federal Institute of Technology in Zürich, funded by an EMBO long-term fellowship, the Department of Dev Cell Biol at the University of California, Irvine in USA funded by the German Research Foundation (DFG), and the Centre for Molecular Neurobiology Hamburg (ZMNH), Germany where she took a position of group leader in 2000 and finished her ‚Habilitation‘ in Neurobiology in 2004 funded by a DFG Habilitation Fellowship.
+She then trained as post-doctoral fellow at the Swiss Federal Institute of Technology in Zürich, funded by an EMBO long-term fellowship, the Department of Dev Cell Biol at the University of California, Irvine in USA funded by the German Research Foundation (DFG), and the Centre for Molecular Neurobiology Hamburg (ZMNH), Germany where she took a position of group leader in 2000 and finished her ‚Habilitation' in Neurobiology in 2004 funded by a DFG Habilitation Fellowship.